Danielle9897/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/counters-overview.markdown

 Modifying a Counter doesn't require the modification of the whole document.
   - A Counter is set in the document's metadata.
 When the server modifies a Counter, only the metadata is updated while the document itself is untouched.
-This results in a perfomant and uncostly operation.
+This results in a performant and uncostly operation.

 * **Concurrent modification in a distributed data network**
 A Counter in a cluster can be modified concurrently by different cluster servers.
-A server does not need to coordinate the modification with other servers, and a conflict cannot be created.
+A server does not need to coordinate the modification with other servers, and **a conflict cannot be created**.
   - To implement this, each server that modifies a Counter stores its local Counter value in the database along with its node tag.
 When a client requests the Counter's value, RavenDB provides it with the accumulated value of the Counter from all nodes.